 Millbrook provides a one-stop shop for testing, so minimising customers’ management, vehicle and fuel transportation overheads.

-Millbrook’s powertrain facilities include 16 engine test cells, 4 of which have been installed specifically for CEC fuel additive testing with ISO 17025 accreditation.
+Millbrook’s powertrain facilities include a wide range of engine test cells, 4 of which have been installed specifically for CEC fuel additive testing.

 The tests examine the performance of a fuel and/or additive and its keep clean or clean-up potential.
 Measurements are based on a cleanliness rating or a power loss rating.
 CEC method capability: